- Fund groups tackling poverty and help people build decent livelihoods in their own communities.

 - We support self-determination and the role of women in development.

 - We share their stories and concerns with New Zealanders so we can look after each other.

 Justice underpins and shapes CWS’s understanding of and approach to development.
 CWS works with its partners and international networks to meet the immediate needs of people for food, water, dignity and justice.
 Together we strive to give people the support they need to escape poverty, forever.
 With networks, skills and resources they have a better chance.
 We tackle the causes of poverty at every level as well as its effects.

 CWS supports organizations that share this perspective based on:

 Development takes time so CWS does not pick and choose programmes each year, funding issues or countries according to the latest development trend.
-CWS is instead committed to building long-term relationships and funding local partners for 10 years or more so real change can be achieved.
+CWS is instead committed to building long-term relationships and funding local partners until they can manage on their own.